CUBRID/cubrid-manual/en/install.rst

 **Application Compatibility**

-* Applications that use JDBC, PHP or CCI APIs from the earlier version of CUBRID can access the CUBRID 2008 R4.1 database.
+* Applications that use JDBC, PHP or CCI APIs from 2008 R2.0 or higher version of CUBRID can access the CUBRID 2008 R4.1 database.
 However, you must link the CUBRID 2008 R4.1 library or use the driver to use the added/improved features of JDBC, PHP or CCI interfaces.

 * Note that query results may differ from those given in the earlier version because new reserved words have been added, and the specifications for some queries have been changed.